 Recommendation for Future Works: KCC recommends the continued annual monitoring of the site as the highest chlorides are still over 20,000 mg/L chlorides.
 The Running Turkey Site is the right candidate for a remedial withdrawal system with high chloride values.
 Unfortunately, it would be a substantial economic expense for future operation and management.
-KCC continues to re-evaluate the monitoring well installation project and look for alternative locations that benefit the chloride investigation.
+KCC continues re-evaluating the monitoring well installation project and looking for alternative locations that benefit the chloride investigation.
 It is unclear if the downgradient plume is related or if more sources are south of the main plume.
 KCC is investigating the installation of additional protective equipment around current and future monitoring wells, especially near agricultural fields.

 Estimated Total Cost: Annual sampling and research should be approximately \$1,000.
-The installation of more monitoring wells would range from \$20,000 to \$30,000.
-The planning and building of a remedial recovery system could cost over \$250,000, depending on whether a new disposal well would have to be drilled or a good workover candidate is identified.
+Installing more monitoring wells would range from \$20,000 to \$30,000.
+The planning and building of a remedial recovery system could cost over \$250,000, depending on whether a new disposal well must be drilled or a good workover candidate is identified.

-Control No. Staff Hours/Expenditures Fund Expenditures 20010033-001 27.5 Hrs. / \$827.58 FY 2022/23 Total \$61,603.07 Current Contaminate Level: 30 mg/l Cl - MW-2001 to 21,50 0 mg/l Cl - MW-202 (Aquifer) Status: 1.
-Site Assessment 2.
-Short-Term M onitoring X 3.
-Investigation X 4.
-Long-Term Moni toring 5.
-Remediation P an 6.
+Control No. Staff Hours/Expenditures Fund Exper FY 2023/24 nditures Total 20010033-001 22 Hrs. / \$742.69 F 1 2023/24 \$61,603.07 Current Contamina te Level: 40 mg/l Cl - MW-2001 to 22, 000 mg/l Cl - M IW-202 (Aquifer) Status: 1.
+Site Assessmen t 2.
+Short Term Mon itoring 🔀 🤇 3.
+Investigation 🗶 4.
+Long Term Mo onitoring 5.
+Remediation Plar n 🗌 🤅 6.
 Installation 7.
 Remediation 8.
 Post Rem.
-Mon itoring 9.
+Monito oring 9.
 Resolved

-Project: Selzer -Bitikofer Contamination Site, McPherson County, District 2
+Project: Selzer-Bitikofer Contamination Site, McPherson County, District 2